Coin Township, Carroll County, Arkansas

 Coin Township is one of twenty-one current townships in Carroll County, Arkansas, USA.
-At the 2010 census, its population was 655.
+Its population according to the 2020 census was 680, up from 655 at the 2010 census.
+The town features a suburban rural mix feel and most residents own their homes.
+There are many retirees that live in Coin Township and they tend to be conservative.

 Geography

 According to the United States Census Bureau, Carrollton Township covers an area of 19.228 sqmi, 19.191 sqmi of land and 0.037 sqmi of water.